Market Simulation under Adverse Selection: Introduction

 \section{Introduction}

-Over the last 10-15 years, algorithmic trading and high-frequency trading (HFT) has become the most common method for completing trade transactions in the worlds leading financial markets.
-Trading algorithms can place many different types of trade orders, but this paper will focus solely on a strategy that uses market orders (MO) and limit orders (LO) to simplify the strategy simulation process.
-MOs are trade orders executed at the best available prices, and LOs are trade orders that rest in the limit order book (LOB) until canceled or executed by a corresponding MO.
-See Figure \ref{fig:LOB_Snapshot} for a visual description of the LOB in the E-mini S\&P 500 contract (ES), where we selected an arbitrary time during the most active trading hours (9:30 EST - 16:00 EST) of the US stock market.
-We will refer to this futures contract by its ticker symbols from now on.
+Over the past two decades, algorithmic trading and high-frequency trading (HFT) have become the dominant mechanisms for executing transactions in the world’s leading financial markets.
+Comprehensive surveys by \cite{gould2013limit} and \cite{jain2024limit} review both the empirical and theoretical literature on limit order books and HFT, while also highlighting several important shortcomings in existing modeling approaches.
+Trading algorithms can submit many different order types, but this paper focuses exclusively on market orders (MOs)\footnote{ Market Orders execute immediately at the best available price.} and limit orders (LOs)\footnote{Limit Orders rest in the limit order book (LOB) until they are either executed against an incoming MO or canceled.}, as is common in much of the literature since most other order types (along with trade order cancellations) can be viewed as extensions or combinations of these basic mechanisms.

+Stochastic processes have long played a central role in modeling algorithmic and high-frequency trading markets.
+Works such as \cite{cartea2014buy}, \cite{cartea2015algorithmic}, \cite{bulthuis2017optimal}, \cite{cartea2018enhancing}, \cite{cartea2018algorithmic}, and \cite{roldan2022optimal} present a broad range of Stochastic Optimal Control (SOC) frameworks for problems including optimal liquidation and acquisition, market making, volume-targeted trading, pairs trading, statistical arbitrage, order imbalance, price impact modeling, and Hawkes process-based limit order book event dynamics.
+However, while such predictive models may offer advantages in some scenarios, they cannot fully account for random, HFT order flow, where sudden spikes in activity occur too quickly for an effective response.

-Mathematical finance experts have long used stochastic processes to model variables in algorithmic and HFT markets, where \cite{cartea2015algorithmic} brings together a wide range of Stochastic Optimal Control (SOC) examples with many variations of trading problems related to liquidation, acquisition, market making, volume-targeted trading, pairs trading, statistical arbitrage, and order imbalance.
-The type of problem that this paper will focus on is the Market Maker (MM) style problem given in Section 10.4.2 of \cite{cartea2015algorithmic}, where the stochastic control is whether or not the MM should be post one unit (be it shares/lots etc) on the best bid/ask.
-This problem was chosen because it highlights two of the major issues for a MM that are often overlooked and oversimplified in the literature, the fill probability and the adverse fill.
+The type of problem that this paper will focus on is the Market Maker (MM) style problem given in Section 10.4.2 of \cite{cartea2015algorithmic}, where the stochastic control is whether or not the MM should post one unit (be it shares/lots etc) on the best bid/ask.
+This problem was chosen because it highlights two of the major issues for an MM that are often overlooked and oversimplified in the literature, the fill probability and the adverse fill.
 These can be summarized as follows: